-- Students missing any of the tests or exams because of illness or other serious reason must notify the professor BEFORE the test or exam.
+- 2. All tests/exams are the property of Sault College. - Students missing any of the tests or exams because of illness or other serious reason must notify the professor BEFORE the test or exam.
 The professor reserves the right to request documents to support the student's request. - 4.
 Those students who have notified the professor of their absence that day will be eligible to arrange an opportunity as soon as possible to write the test or exam at another time.
 Those students who DO NOT NOTIFY the professor will receive a zero for that test or exam. - 5.
 For assignments to be handed in, the policies of the program will be followed.
 For assignments not handed in by the due date, the mark received will be zero.
 Extensions will be granted if requested in writing at least 24 hours before the due date.
 There will be a deduction of one percent per day for every school day late with the permission of an extension.
-This means that if you requested an extension for 5 school days (1 week), 5 percentage points will be deducted from - 6.
-A supplemental exam may be written by students who meet the following criteria.
-The student must achieve at least a grade of 45% in the course.
-The student must have attended at least 80% of the classes.
-The supplemental exam will then cover the entire course and will be worth 100% of the student's final mark.
+This means that if you requested an extension for 5 school days (1 week), 5 percentage points will be deducted from the final grade. - 6.
+A passing grade in this course is 50%.
+There are no supplemental exams for final grades below 50%.